 Methodological Innovations

 Dr. Merrin led the development of CATAcode, an innovative R package that addresses critical gaps in measuring and analyzing identity categories in social science research.
-This tool provides principled methods for coding Check-All-That-Apply demographic items, offering significant contributions to transparency, generalizability, and reproducibility in research.
+Now published on CRAN, this tool provides principled methods for coding Check-All-That-Apply demographic items, offering significant contributions to transparency, generalizability, and reproducibility in research.
+The package includes comprehensive documentation and a detailed vignette demonstrating its applications across diverse research contexts.

 Recognition & Awards